 5. Fun Festivals & Local Fairs

 Who doesn’t love fair season?
 Deep fried food all around!
 Lancaster County has some of the best – and there are a lot of them – so when fall hits, you’ll have more petting zoos, cotton candy and carnival games then you’ll know what to do with.
-We love the Harrisburg Farm Show with its unforgettable milkshakes and the Ephrata Fair where the town closes off its main street to fill it with carnival rides, food stalls and games!
+We love the Pennsylvania Farm Show each January with its unforgettable milkshakes and the Ephrata Fair, where the town closes off its main street to fill it with carnival rides, food stalls and games!
 If you’re a foodie, check out the Whoopie Pie Festival that features tons of unique spins of the classic Lancaster dessert.
 If you’re looking for a blast from the past, check out the Pennsylvania Renaissance Fair that features knights and ladies, sword fights and more!

 6. Check Out Amish Country